Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Sertoli cells

 Answer is A: “Pneumo” comes from the Greek for lung or air.
-The other cells are found in the blood, epidermis and testicles, respectively.
+The other cells are found in the blood, epidermis and testicles, respectively. - Which of the following cells are found in the liver?

 A. Myocytes